Causalcoding/Subject_syllabus/07_Machine_Learning_Fundamentals.md

 15. **What is the fundamental difference between how K-means and GMM assign points to clusters, and when does that difference matter practically?**
     Answer: K-means performs **hard** assignment — each point belongs to exactly one cluster (its nearest centroid), with no notion of confidence/uncertainty.
 GMM performs **soft** assignment — each point gets a probability distribution over all clusters (responsibilities), reflecting genuine ambiguity for points near cluster boundaries.
 This matters practically when: points genuinely straddle multiple segments (e.g., a customer who behaves like two personas) and you want to represent that ambiguity rather than force a single label; you need calibrated cluster-membership probabilities for downstream decision-making; or cluster shapes are elliptical/correlated rather than spherical, where GMM's full covariance can represent this while K-means cannot.

+16. **Explain support, confidence, and lift, and why confidence alone can be misleading.**
+    Answer: Support = frequency of the itemset in the whole dataset; confidence $P(Y\mid X)$ = accuracy of the rule given $X$ occurred; lift = confidence divided by $Y$'s baseline support.
+Confidence can be high purely because $Y$ is a very common item overall (e.g., "bread") regardless of $X$ — the rule "buy anything ⇒ buy bread" would have high confidence but lift ≈ 1, meaning $X$ tells you nothing extra about $Y$.
+Lift is what actually confirms a meaningful association rather than just $Y$'s popularity.

+17. **Why does Apriori scan the database multiple times and how does the Apriori (downward-closure) property reduce that cost?**
+    Answer: Naively, checking every possible itemset for frequency requires evaluating $2^{|items|}-1$ subsets — intractable for real catalogs.
+The downward-closure property guarantees that a $k$-itemset can only be frequent if all of its $(k-1)$-subsets are frequent, so Apriori only needs to generate candidate $k$-itemsets from *already-confirmed-frequent* $(k-1)$-itemsets, pruning the vast majority of the search space level by level, at the cost of one database scan per level to count candidate support.

+18. **When would you choose FP-Growth over Apriori, and why does it avoid Apriori's main bottleneck?**
+    Answer: FP-Growth is preferred on large or dense transactional datasets (many items, long transactions) where Apriori's repeated full-database scans and massive candidate-itemset generation become the bottleneck.
+FP-Growth builds a compressed FP-tree in two passes and mines frequent itemsets by recursing on conditional trees — no explicit candidate generation step at all — so it scales much better while provably returning the identical set of frequent itemsets as Apriori.

+19. **What core assumption must hold for semi-supervised learning to actually benefit from unlabeled data, and why doesn't unlabeled data help without it?**
+    Answer: At least one of the smoothness, cluster, or manifold assumptions must hold — i.e., the unlabeled points' positions in feature space must carry real information correlated with the label (nearby points share labels, labels vary smoothly along a low-dimensional structure, or decision boundaries lie in low-density regions).
+If labels were essentially independent of feature-space position/geometry (assumption violated), then knowing where unlabeled points sit tells you nothing about what their labels would be, so adding them to training can't sharpen the decision boundary — it can only add noise or, worse, actively mislead a self-training loop into confidently wrong pseudo-labels.

+20. **Explain the confirmation bias risk in self-training and how you'd detect it in practice.**
+    Answer: If the base classifier is systematically (not just randomly) wrong on some region of feature space — e.g., underrepresented subgroup, a feature interaction it can't capture — self-training will pseudo-label that region confidently but incorrectly, then retrain on those wrong labels, which reinforces the same mistake and can even amplify it over iterations, since the model has no independent signal to correct itself.
+Detect it by holding out a small truly-labeled validation set (never pseudo-labeled) and tracking validation accuracy across self-training rounds — a self-training run that's overfitting to its own mistakes will show validation performance plateauing or *degrading* even as training-set/pseudo-label agreement looks great.

+21. **Compare Label Propagation and self-training on the same task: 1,000 labeled and 20,000 unlabeled points, feature space with well-separated manifold structure.
+Which would you try first and why?**
+    Answer: Label Propagation/Spreading is a strong first choice here specifically because the scenario states well-separated manifold structure — the graph-based method directly exploits the manifold/smoothness assumption by propagating labels along the similarity graph, and with clearly separated structure the graph edges will correctly reflect true class boundaries, giving clean propagation with low risk of merging unrelated regions.
+Self-training is a reasonable fallback but is more sensitive to the base classifier's own biases (confirmation bias) and doesn't explicitly leverage the geometric/manifold structure the way a graph-based method does.
+In practice, both are cheap enough to try and validate against a held-out labeled subset before committing.

+22. **How does self-training relate to (and differ from) active learning as a strategy for making the most of a limited labeling budget?**
+    Answer: Both address the same underlying scarcity — limited labels, abundant unlabeled data — but from opposite directions.
+Self-training trusts the model's *own* most-confident predictions and adds them as pseudo-labels without any human involvement, expanding the training set for free but risking compounding the model's existing blind spots.
+Active learning instead identifies the unlabeled points the model is *most uncertain* about (or otherwise most informative, e.g., via query-by-committee or expected model change) and routes exactly those to a human annotator, spending a labeling budget where it will improve the model the most, rather than reinforcing what the model already "knows."
+They're often combined: self-train confidently on easy/confident points while active-learning the hard/ambiguous ones.

 ---